Overview

 View more information about Otago's graduate attributes. - Learning Outcomes

-Students who successfully complete this paper will demonstrate critical thinking and problem-solving skills using international relations and political psychology concepts, theories, and current areas of debate in the study of New Zealand foreign policy.
+Students who successfully complete this paper will demonstrate an understanding and critical awareness of New Zealand’s interactions in the international arena and be able to contribute to the current areas of debate in the study of New Zealand foreign policy.